 To be, or not to be – compliant

 Compliance is the adherence to established guidelines or specifications.
-The definition of compliance also encompasses efforts to ensure organisations abide by both industry regulations and government legislation.
+The definition of compliance also encompasses efforts to ensure organizations abide by both industry regulations and government legislation.

-Compliance standards with specifications are often created by regulatory bodies, and then applied across organisations, depending on which compliances apply to their business operations.
+Compliance standards with specifications are often created by regulatory bodies, and then applied across organizations, depending on which compliances apply to their business operations.

 Improve safety metrics

-Compliance systems aim to safeguard organisations against acting irresponsibly; they provide a framework to help organisations understand and obey laws and regulations governing how they manage their business, staff, environment and their customers.
+Compliance systems aim to safeguard organizations against acting irresponsibly; they provide a framework to help organizations understand and obey laws and regulations governing how they manage their business, staff, environment and their customers.

 Management of compliance can prevent and detect violations of guidelines, laws or agreements.
 Furthermore, when there are issues to be managed, a good compliance system can assist with keeping all your stakeholders informed, track remedial actions and closeout tasks effectively.